TennWilliams/HTML-Food-Order-Form/README.md

 Future improvments to this exercise is to add click effect to buttons and add a hover message when you hover over the input box.

-You can test this project by clicking on the following link <a href="https://tennwilliams.github.io/HTML-Food-Order-Form/"> Wingz & Things Order Form </a>
+You can interactive with this project by clicking on the following link <a href="https://tennwilliams.github.io/HTML-Food-Order-Form/"> Wingz & Things Order Form </a>

 License through MIT